Spring Sale! Sound Packs, Ableton Live Projects, and Bundles are now up to 40% off.

 • Teenage Wasteland 00:00

-As you can see the harmonizer adds a cool descending sequence that uses doubling and a chromatic descending 4th.
-Things get interesting when multiple notes are played, and the sequence starts overlapping itself, with different note groups creating interesting harmonies.
+Things get interesting when multiple notes are played, and the sequence can start overlapping itself, with different note groups creating unique melodic sequences.
 Check out the intro to He Would Have Laughed, both with and without the effect.

 00:00